 Project Impact Criteria Possible Points (30 max) Describes the benefit of the project on the target audience.
 10 Describes a solution that is appropriate to address the identified need of the targeted population.
 20 Project Implementation Criteria Possible Points (30 max) Provides a detailed description of the activities to be performed from the beginning to the end of the project.
 10 Is a logical and appropriate process of implementation.
-2 Includes a realistic timeline for project implementation.
-2 Provides evidence that the project is feasible and achievable within the project period.
-2 Includes an adequate and appropriate publicity plan for the project.
-2 The resources described for the project are appropriate and sufficient to carry out the project.
-2 A budget for the project that is realistic.
-All grant and matching funds must be related to the project activities being performed.
-8 A budget that shows how all grant and matching amounts were calculated.
-2
+2 must be related to the project activities being performed.